Jswig/anderspoirel.net/content/posts/designing-with-dataclasses.md

 ---

 *Python [dictionaries](https://docs.python.org/3/tutorial/datastructures.html#dictionaries)
-are core to the language, available without an import, and extremely flexible, which means many Python programmers default to representing data as a `dict`.
+are available without an import and extremely flexible, which means many Python programmers default to representing data as a `dict`.
 However, [dataclasses](https://docs.python.org/3/library/dataclasses.html#module-dataclasses) are often more appropriate.
-Here is why a ``dataclass`` can be the better choice, and how to decide between the two.*
+Here is when you should use a `dataclass` instead, and how to decide between the two.*

 > **Note**: I used `dataclass` here since it is part the standard library.
 You might